informed-governance-project/NISINP/docs/ui_user.rst

    :target: _static/SO_03.png

 As you can see, security objectives can have 3 states:

 - **Green** correctly filled
 - **Orange** filled but some information are missing
 - **Blank** not filled

 You have to tick the "measure in place" and put a justification to go to the green, you can switch between the different SO by clicking on the number or using the blue arrow at the bottom of the page.

-Reporting
+Report generation
 ---------------------

 This feature is only available to regulators authorized by the platform administrator.

-In addition to the recommendations that can be added in the administrator area.
-Some features are available in the user area.

-In the dashboard you can see, for the association (year, company, sector) if the risk analysis has been uploaded and if the security objectives have been submitted.
-For each line you have the action to add recommendations and see the access log.

-The risk analysis can be imported through the Menu (reporting -> import risk analysis), it shows a new view when the JSON file of the full risk analysis must be selected, with the company, the year corresponding to the risk analysis file and the sector(s).

-A configuration can be set by sectors.
-The configuration is used for the generation of the report(s).
-It precise the number of years to compare, the high-risk threshold, the ranking which is the number of elements to compare for certain representations, and the number of security objectives excluded.
+.. include:: report_generation.rst